 Step 1b: Trim Dry

-If you're planning to use The Lawn Mower 3.0 trimmer, this whole process gets a lot easier.
+If you're planning to use a great trimmer for sensitive areas like The Lawn Mower 4.0 trimmer, this whole process gets a lot easier.
 Assuming your nether regions aren't outright nasty, you can just jump into your trim.
 The trimmer will make short work of your pubes (we'll discuss the technique a little later).
 The only real prep work for you is to make sure your trimmer is charged.
 Then, lay down a Magic Mat™ shaving mat.
 It catches the mess, so you don't have an annoying clean-up at the end.
 And, yes, you can dry trim with The Lawn Mower trimmer.
 It's not a problem.

 Let's revisit that little "if" we mentioned.
 If you're pretty gross downstairs, then don't jump in with your trimmer.
 It's a fantastic tool, but it's not impervious to dirt and grime.
 If you are dirty enough that it's on your mind, start with a shower.
 Don't clean yourself with wipes and compresses.
 Start with a shower.